-The preliminary findings of the Sector Inquiry indicate that an increasing number of devices are becoming "smart", so that users have the possibility to access and use a progressively wider range of interconnected products and services in and outside their homes.
+The findings of the sector inquiry indicate that an increasing number of devices and services are becoming "smart", so that users have the possibility to access a progressively wider range of interconnected devices and services in and outside their homes.

 As the overall accessibility of the different smart devices and consumer IoT services depends on the user interface used, the consumer's daily routines become shaped around the choice of such interface.
-In this respect, general-purpose voice assistants play an increasingly important role because they allow for the connection of all the elements, including various brands of smart devices and consumer IoT services, in a single, integrated environment.
+In this respect, general-purpose voice assistants play an increasingly important role because they allow for the connection of all of the components, including various brands of smart devices and consumer IoT services, in a single, integrated environment.